mradovic38/football_analysis/README.md

 Save tracking information to JSON files for further analysis and record-keeping, ensuring a comprehensive review of gameplay data.
 ## License

 This project is licensed under the [MIT License](LICENSE).
-However, it uses the YOLO11 model, which is licensed under the [AGPL-3.0 and Enterprise Licenses](https://www.ultralytics.com/license).
+However, it uses the YOLO11 models, which are licensed under the [AGPL-3.0 and Enterprise Licenses](https://www.ultralytics.com/license).

 ## 🏆 Acknowledgements